Authenticating Requests (AWS Signature Version 4)

 Authentication information that you send in a request must include a signature.
 To calculate a signature, you first concatenate select request elements to form a string, referred to as the string to sign.
 You then use a signing key to calculate the hash-based message authentication code (HMAC) of the string to sign.

 In AWS Signature Version 4, you don't use your secret access key to sign the request.
 Instead, you first use your secret access key to create a signing key.
-The signing key is scoped to a specific region and service.
-Additionally, the signing key expires seven days after creation.
-Because the scope and lifetime of the signing key are limited, your data is less at risk if the signing key is compromised.
+The signing key is scoped to a specific region and service, and it never expires.

 The following diagram illustrates the general process of computing a signature.